Awy64/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+router and middleware

 - [ ] Describe Middleware?

+functions chained to add extra "function" to calls that can be reused.

 - [ ] Describe a Resource?

+data or hardware power

 - [ ] What can the API return to help clients know if a request was successful?

+a success json

 - [ ] How can we partition our application into sub-applications?

+routers

 ## Minimum Viable Product